7SAIF/destiny-framework/python/docs/Destiny2Api.md

-Activate a Talent Node, which may result in swapping or payment of activation cost.
+Activate a Talent Node.
+Chill out, everyone: we haven't decided yet whether this will be able to activate nodes with costs, but if we do it will require special scope permission for an application attempting to do so.
 You must have a valid Destiny Account, and either be in a social space, in orbit, or offline.
-PREVIEW: This service is not yet active, but we are returning the planned schema of the endpoint for review, comment, and preparation for its eventual implementation.
+PREVIEW: This service is not actually implemented yet, but we are returning the planned schema of the endpoint for review, comment, and preparation for its eventual implementation.

 ### Example
 ```python